-There are two ways of looking at social media marketing: as a great sounding board, able to quickly generate large-scale visibility using online discussions, or as a powerful tool to develop a community of loyal fans.
-The first one relies on publicity stunts, communication artifacts, and growth hacking.
-The second one, on relationship building in the long run with people who don’t yet know that you exist.
+There are two ways of looking at SMM.
+As a great opportunity to get some visibility.
+Or as a tool to develop a community of fans.
+The first relies on publicity stunts, communication artifacts, and growth hacking.
+The second, on relationship building with people who have no clue that you exist.
 Which approach is the right one?
 Wouldn’t these two have more in common than they seem?

 No matter how you see it: the implications of SMM are the same

 Each approach offers different possibilities, which should be assessed according to your goals.

 What do you think?
 Your turn to share your opinion and experience!